Existence of maximum likelihood estimates in exponential random graph models: Introduction

-A well-known result (\cite{handcock, Geyer}) is that there exists $\hat{\theta}$ that maximizes the likelihood estimate if and only if the target statistics lie in the relative interior of the convex hull of the set of realizable statistics; furthermore if such a $\hat{\theta}$ exists, it is unique.
-The standard reference for this result is \cite{barndorff2014information}, but \cite{barndorff2014information} deals with a much more general class of functions -- functions that are not necessarily differentiable -- and so the route to this result passes through a lot of sophisticated mathematical machinery.
-The main result of this paper is a streamlined proof of this result.
-We hope this proof will be more transparent to scholars who are interested in ERGMs but who are not experts in convex analysis.
+A well-known and foundational result in the theory of ERGMs is that there exists $\hat{\theta}$ that maximizes the likelihood estimate if and only if the target statistics lie in the relative interior of the convex hull of the set of realizable statistics; furthermore if such a $\hat{\theta}$ exists, it is unique.
+Multiple formulations and proofs of this result exist in the literature (e.g. \cite{barndorff2014information, rinaldo2009geometry, brown1986fundamentals, Geyer, CM}). \emph{The main contribution of this article is a streamlined proof of this result}; the goal is to enable scholars who are not experts in convex analysis to understand -- via a concise, readable, and mathematically rigorous proof -- why this important theorem is true.

+Our aim is to present the most direct and intuitive path possible to prove this result, avoiding any non-essential jargon and background.
+Except for an appeal to a simple case of H\"{o}lder's Inequality (in the proof of Proposition \ref{p:concavity}), our proof uses only undergraduate-level real analysis.
+Generalized versions of the result -- for example, applying to broader classes of exponential distributions or directed graphs -- requiring more delicate proof techniques are treated in the literature referenced above; in particular, the framework of \cite{barndorff2014information} applies to non-differentiable functions.